umangyadav/uNetConvs/README.md

 This benchmarks SDXL UNet Convs with both MIOpen and MLIR with NCHW and NHWC layouts.

 First make following changes :
 1. `run_conv.py` script generates individual convolution onnx files in FP16 data type.
-If you can change that if you wish.
+You can change that if you wish.
 2. Change path to `migraphx-driver` inside the script.

 To run, follow these steps.